 The VFPC has a maximum of 21 voting members.
+Members participate on the VFPC as individuals, and are not representatives of the organizations they are affiliated with.
 Members are appointed by Vancouver City Council according to the City’s Diversity on Advisory Bodies Policy, which requires that advisory bodies shall be comprised of a membership of at least of people from equity-seeking groups and 50% of people who self-identify as women.

 Further, the VFPC itself recommends to City Council that the membership composition should meet the criteria outlined below (Category A and Category B, with necessary overlap between the categories).
 This membership composition was recommended by a VFPC working group who considered the topic in depth during the 2016-2017 VFPC term and was adopted by VFPC at its October 2018 meeting.